 - options: - keepNull: This parameter can be used to modify the behavior when handling null values.
-Normally, null values are stored in the database.
-By setting the keepNull parameter to false, this behavior can be changed so that all attributes in data with null values will be removed from the updated document. - mergeObjects: Controls whether objects (not arrays) will be merged if present in both the existing and the patch document.
+Normally, null values are stored in

+- mergeObjects: Controls whether objects (not arrays) will be merged if present in both the existing and the patch document.
 If set to false, the value in the patch document will overwrite the existing document's value.
 If set to true, objects will be merged.
 The default is true. - limit: an optional value that determines how many documents to update at most.
-If limit is specified but is less than the number of documents in the collection, it is undefined which of the documents will be updated.

-- waitForSync: if set to true, then all removal operations will instantly be synchronized to disk.
-If this is not specified, then the collection's default sync behavior will be applied. - example: An example document that all collection documents are compared against. - collection: The name of the collection to update within. - newValue: A document containing all the attributes to update in the found documents.
+If limit is specified but is less than the number of documents in the collection, it is undefined which of the documents will be updated. - waitForSync: if set to true, then all removal operations will instantly be synchronized to disk.
+If this is not specified, then the collection's default sync behavior will be applied. - example: An example document that all collection documents are compared against. - collection: The name of the collection to up date within. - newValue: A document containing all the attributes to update in the found documents.

 This will find all documents in the collection that match the specified example object, and partially update the document body with the new value specified.
-Note that document meta-attributes such as id, key, from, to etc. cannot be replaced.
+Note that document meta-attributes such as \id, \key, \from, \to etc. cannot be replaced.